Signature spell

 Material spell (+0).

-You change a non-costly material component the spell to another non-costly material component.
+You change a non-costly material component of the base spell to another non-costly material component for the signature spell.

 Base spell requirement